DHHR investigates swine flu in Jackson County, West Virginia - NewsBreak

 DHHR investigates swine flu in Jackson County, West Virginia

+She said that the risk to the general public is currently low, but anyone who visited the swine barn at the Jackson County Fair and is exhibiting symptoms of H1N1 should visit their healthcare provider.

-JACKSON COUNTY, W.Va.
-(WOWK) — Several people that handled swine at the Jackson County Fair have developed a flu-like illness with respiratory symptoms and fever, according to the West Virginia Department of Health and Human Resources (DHHR) Bureau for Public Health (BPH).
+JACKSON COUNTY, WV (WOWK) — Several people that handled swine at the Jackson County Fair have developed a flu-like illness with respiratory symptoms and fever, according to the West Virginia Department of Health and Human Resources’ (DHHR) Bureau for Public Health (BPH).

 “If experiencing symptoms such as fever, runny nose, sore throat, cough or congestion, it is extremely important to let your healthcare provider know if you or your loved one has visited a recent outdoor event with animal livestock, such as pigs, and to be appropriately evaluated,” said Dr. Ayne Amjad, DHHR’s State Health Officer and BPH Commissioner.
 “These symptoms usually show up 1-3 days after exposure.”

-Note: UPDATE (11:42 a.m. on Thursday, Aug.
-4): During West Virginia Governor Jim Justice’s Thursday press conference, State Epidemiologist Shannon McBee confirmed that the West Virginia DHHR has discovered two presumed positive cases of swine flu.